njio7/main-code/camera tracking.md

 ![image](https://github.com/user-attachments/assets/df0ca481-57ed-4b90-bfcb-e37216f69ab1)

-the code below will call "trackedObject" and updaeSpeed
+the code below will call the position of our "trackedObject" (being the player object) and the "updateSpeed" for how fast the camera will move.

+Time.Delta is referenceing the frame rate in unity to figure out how fast the camera should be moving while it tracks the camera. our default speed

 ![image](https://github.com/user-attachments/assets/a97c34cb-32d1-4557-9269-c53885caa305)